After this course, participants will be able to:

 American Sign Language

 We have been exploring the role of American Sign Language (ASL) and using other visual supports for children using CI technology.
 These children are still deaf or hard of hearing when they are not wearing their equipment.
 In certain cases, children might not use listening as their primary method for learning.
 A common myth is if the child continues to sign, that the child will not learn spoken language.
 The evidence does not support this.
-If you are using ASL or sign as a support to spoken English, you must also have the supports in place to develop listening and spoken language.
+If you are using ASL or sign as support to spoken English, you must also have the supports in place to develop listening and spoken language.
 If the child uses sign exclusively, the spoken language will not have the opportunity to develop.

 Difference between sign and ASL.
 In your work, it is important to understand the difference between sign and ASL.
 When you are discussing signing, be careful to distinguish sign to support spoken English or ASL.
 ASL is a full visual language with its own grammar and syntax.
 ASL cannot be coupled with spoken English.
 When working with families it is critical they understand the difference as well.
-Evidence shows that whether it is sign as a support to spoken English, or ASL early in a child's development, that children can transition to spoken language when the appropriate supports are in place (Nussbaum, Waddy-Smith & Doyle, 2012).
+Evidence shows that whether it is sign as support to spoken English, or ASL early in a child's development, children can transition to spoken language when the appropriate supports are in place (Nussbaum, Waddy-Smith & Doyle, 2012).
 In fact, the symbolic use of sign can aid in the development of spoken language.
 A great example is when culturally deaf families chose a CI for their child.
 The child has a strong language based in ASL, but once given the supports in spoken English they transition and develop spoken skills.
 It is important to keep in mind that not all children will or have the capability to transition to spoken language, which is why individual planning is important for these children.

 Receptive communication continuum.
-If you have a child who is a visual learner or mostly visual with auditory understanding they will fall on the receptive end of the continuum.
+If you have a child who is a visual learner or mostly visual with the auditory understanding they will fall on the receptive end of the continuum.
 These children learn best through audition with some visual support (i.e., sign language, cued speech).
 Understanding how students function on this receptive communication continuum allows everyone involved to have a common understanding of the child's communication style.
 This continuum is helpful when describing the students’ abilities and future goal planning.
 Goals need to be aligned with the capabilities of the child and individualized.

 Figure 2.
 Receptive Communication Continuum.